cisco-ie/stenella/README.md

 3. Now subscribe to events, and write your own handler to perform any logic
    ```
    calendarEvents.subscribe((event) => {
-      // Do work based on particular clauses and event information
+      // Do work based on particular conditions
    });
    ```
 4. Start the listener and your `Observer` will now be invoked upon calendar event notifications

 ### Observer Caveats and Tips
-- Avoid multiple observers processing for the same clause
+- Avoid multiple observers processing for the same condition
-- Include a means to indicate a change was caused by your observer as `google-calendar-listener` is unaware of any events created, deleted, or updated by observers.
+- Include a means to indicate a change was caused by your observer as `stenella` is unaware of any events created, deleted, or updated by observers

 ## Authors
 - [Brandon Him](https://github.com/brh55/)